Ballett Zürich: History

+In the 2023–24 season, Cathy Marston became the director of Ballett Zürich.

 The Junior Ballet was founded in 2001 to promote young dancers.
 Fourteen members strong, it bridges the gap between young performers' formal training and their entries into professional careers.
 As part of an engagement that lasts no more than two years, they work together with the members of the Ballett Zürich, dance with them in selected performances of the repertoire, as well as every season in a specially arranged ballet evening with world premieres by Douglas Lee or Christian Spuck.

 The performances are accompanied by a comprehensive supporting program with introductory matinees before the ballet premieres, piece introductions before the performances, ballet discussions and a variety of special children's, youth and school projects.